AugurProject/augur/packages/augur.js/README.md

 Deployment of Augur Contracts and Augur.js consists three or four steps.
 For production deploys, we will not perform step 3 "Market Data Seeding."

-1. Contract Uploading - This is handled by the deployment code within the `augur-core` npm package.
+1. Contract Uploading - This is handled by the deployment code within the `core` npm package.
 The deploy process handles uploading/versioning contracts and generating deployment artifacts.
 2. Install Artifacts - Here we take the generated artifacts from (1) and wrap them into an Augur.js version, along with any necessary changes to augur.js to interface with the uploaded contracts.
 3. Market Data Seeding - After installing the new deployment artifacts into augur.js after step (1), this happens only on non-production deploys.
 4. Augur.js is bundled with the new deployment artifacts, and published to NPM